 Self-responsibility and self-care don’t mean that you can’t turn outwards for support.
 That’s part of the process of self-responsibility: to identify where and when external assistance is required, to value yourselves sufficiently to seek it, to find the financial resource to fund it.
 You won’t do those things if you don’t consider your own care a priority.
 There will always be something or someone else which needs the time, the funding, or the support more than you do – a decision which will only result in an unhealthy and unhappy you.

-Make self-care your priority - you'll be a better person for it.
+Be self-responsible, make self-care your priority – you’ll be a better person for it.